Offer Strategy

 PRP: Associated with needles, blood, and pain.
 High consumables.
 Best sold in-clinic.

-Cool Sculpting: Brand-recognition helps with promotion but also highly competitive and expensive.
+Cool Sculpting: Brand recognition helps with promotion but is also highly competitive and expensive.

 Worst To Promote